vetinari/go-ldappool/README.md

 Notes
 ------

-This is only suitable for connections which do not use `Bind()` after the initial connection setup.
+This is only suitable for connections which do not use `Bind()` after the initial connection setup, i.e. just use one user to connect to the LDAP service and do not bind again to check passwords.